 End of the Trip

-In with that our trip to Kaladesh is concluded.
+And with that, our trip to Kaladesh is concluded.
 Don’t want to leave just yet?
 Well, you can check all Kaladesh Remastered cards here.
 This will give you even more edge in the Kaladesh Remastered draft.

 Want to see something nice?
 You can find the list of original Kaladesh Inventions here.
 (However, those aren’t available on MTG Arena.)